lmc-eu/spirit-design-system/packages/web/src/scss/components/Tooltip/README.md

 Tooltip implements the [Placement Dictionary][dictionary-placement] for placement.
 The dictionary values are used as a value of data attribute `data-spirit-placement`, e.g. `data-spirit-placement="top"`, `data-spirit-placement="right-end"`, etc.

-For JS-controlled positioning please use the `data-spirit-placement-controlled` attribute instead of specifying the placement using the `data-spirit-placement` modifiers (more on that [below](#advanced-positioning)).

 ```html
 <div class="Tooltip" data-spirit-placement="right-start">
   Tooltip on right